Colton-Kane2007/Ind.Proj/README.md

 # Key findings, recommendations, and takeaways from my project:
-## My main takeaway: I recommend that players focus on getting higher KDA, gold, and XP than opponents to increase win rate.
+## My main takeaway: I recommend that players work as a team and focus on getting higher KDA, gold, and XP than opponents to increase win rate.
 We can use a KNN model with 5 neighbors and uniform weight to predict win off of these features with 78% accuracy.